 The 3.2 is a surprisingly affordable handset that costs only $150.
 With a slightly slower performance and a Finnish face unlock the device, it’s not ideal.

-However, due to its powerful processor and massive 4,000 mAh battery, it has remarkable battery life.
+However, due to its powerful processor and massive 4,000 mAh battery, it has a remarkable battery life.
 It’s also incredibly well-built at this price, unseemingly so for a phone.
 The 3.2 could be the right match if you’re looking for the perfect backup phone.

 9. LG (Best Phone Brands)